 Documentation should be current.

 The provision of services and accommodations is based on the current impact of the temporary disability on academic performance.
 In most cases, documentation should focus on the impact of the injury or illness based on an evaluation performed at the time signs or symptoms first developed.
 However, if the impact is not immediately known but arises after a period of time has passed since development of the injury or illness, the fact that delayed symptoms could surface should be addressed in the documentation.
 Additionally, documentation must be dated within three months prior to the start of the semester for which temporary accommodations are being requested.
 If documentation is older than three months, new documentation may be required.
 Documentation should also clearly show the time period for which the temporary accommodations are needed.
 These accommodations or the leave may be extended for one additional semester if further supporting documentation from a clinician is submitted.
-After that time, any extension of accommodations is at the discretion of the director of DSS.
+After that time, any extension of accommodations is at the discretion of the director of SAS.
 More comprehensive documentation may be requested.

 If documentation is inadequate in scope or content, or does not address an individual’s current level of functioning and need for accommodations, reevaluation may be warranted.
 In cases where a new medication has been prescribed or medication previously taken has been discontinued subsequent to the evaluation, it may be necessary to update the evaluation report.